07 Aug, 2025 Four benefits to a church from annual outreach equipping

 A cycle that needs breaking

-- Local church leaders who don’t equip their members for their mission will naturally go on to raise up new church leaders who are the same.
+- Local church leaders who don’t equip their members for their mission naturally go on to raise new church leaders after them who are the same.

-- Youth leaders who have never been equipped are likewise unlikely to equip – and therefore unlikely to raise up youth who will have an intuition for everyday conversational witness also.
+- Youth leaders who have never been equipped are likewise unlikely to equip in a sustainable way – because they’ve never seen it done – and are therefore unlikely to raise up youth with an intuition for everyday conversational witness .

-An irony here is that we are in a cultural environment where there is now clear evidence of increasing spiritual interest amongst this generation (See a UK study here) – as well as the general populous (noting a 30% increase in church attendance in the UK in the past 5 years).
+An irony here is that we are in a cultural environment where there is now evidence of an increasing spiritual interest amongst this generation (See a UK study here).
+The same is true of the general populous – noting as one example a 30% increase in church attendance in the UK in the past 5 years.

 Just because God moves, it doesn’t mean all churches grow.
 Like a surfer with a wave approaching, we sometimes have to paddle hard to get the momentum needed to catch a developing wave.